Streets-Heaver/SHInspect/SHInspect/Documentation/Settings.md

 ### Adding a window

 On this screen you can see your currently 'Active Windows' and your 'Windows To Display'.
 To manually add a window, first click on an active window.
-This will prefill the name and automation id of that window.
-This will preferentially use the window automation id and populate a text box below.
+This will prefill the name and automation ID of that window.
+This will preferentially use the window automation ID and populate a text box below.
 This text box acts as an identifier so that SHInspect can find your window.
 Next click the add button to add your window.

 ### Editing a window
 You can edit a windows identifier by selecting the window in 'Windows To Display' and changing the text in the text box.